How does InsideTracker show your bioassay information and resulting nutrition needs?

 We know the holy trinity of 1) eat food, 2) not too much, and 3) mostly plants.
 Thank you Michael Pollan.
 We also intellectually understand that Swiss chocolate isn't good for you.
 With overwhelming choice, at least in parts of the United States, we have a hard time eating well.
 Lastly, it's hard to grasp the invisible processes happening inside our bodies and how they affect you.

 The food industry adds to the chaos by manufacturing calories that appeal to the species with sugary, salty, and fatty combinations.
 Big Food also obfuscates good nutritional practices by interfering with food pyramid governance, advertising sugary treats to our youngest residents, plying local governments to accept pizza as a vegetable in school lunches, and participating in corporate welfare by receiving subsidies for growing cheap calories such as sugar, corn, and milk (which should not be everyday human feed).
 Knowing what food is right for your body, at a detailed level, is a maze.

-Nutrition science rightly advocates for Michael Pollen's trio.
+Nutrition science rightly advocates for Michael Pollan's trio.
 And yet, personalized food choices, generated for you, based on chemistry, DNA, activity, biome, and goals are only just arriving based on peer-reviewed research.

 Nutrition science is complicated.
-How foods interact with your chemistry and what food our particular bodies and minds need needs to be shown in straight-forward methods.
+How foods interact with your chemistry and what food our particular bodies and minds need, should be shown in straightforward methods.
 It shouldn’t take a Masters degree in Nutrition to interpret your results.